D. Brenton Simons: Awards and honors

 Simons was granted a coat of arms from the College of Arms, London, in April 2019.
 He was appointed a member of the Most Venerable Order of Saint John by Elizabeth II in April 2020.

+In 2023, Simons was appointed an Honorary Officer of the Order of the British Empire for services to Anglo-American history.

+In 2024 Simons received the HS Genealogy/History Achievement Award from the American Library Association.

 Family

 Simons is the son of the late paleontologist Elwyn L. Simons and his first wife, Mary Hoyt Fitch.
-He is the grandson of philosopher Frederic Brenton Fitch, inventor of Fitch-style calculus, and the great-great grandson of New York City politician and financier Ashbel Parmelee Fitch.
+He is the grandson of philosopher Frederic Brenton Fitch, inventor of Fitch-style calculus, and the great-great-grandson of New York City politician and financier Ashbel Parmelee Fitch.